subpxl/ethtxparser/Readme.md

 1 add sender address and privateky and reciever addresses to transactions.go 2 upadte values in run.sh for addresses
 3 ./run.sh

+## Etherium JSONRPC Test
+replace url with etherium jsonrpc url or update same  in .env file

 # Project structure